VideoGPT

 From video library to active knowledge system

 Video used to be passive.
-VideoGPT makes it active.
+VideoGPT makes it searchable, askable, and connected to the source.

-Instead of making people browse playlists, pages, and PDFs one by one, VideoGPT helps them ask first and go straight to the right answer.
+Instead of forcing people to browse playlists, pages, and PDFs one by one, VideoGPT lets them ask first and go straight to the right answer, exact moment, or supporting document.

 Passive medium